 What Is The PROMPT Study?

-The PROMPT Study is a 1-year clinical trial that will monitor the Quality of Life (QoL) of 100 patients that are undergoing radiotherapy.
+The PROMPT Study is a 1-year clinical trial that will monitor the Quality of Life (QoL) of 100 patients that are undergoing palliative radiation.
 Principal Investigators, Dr. Aisling Barry and Dr. Philip Wong from Princess Margaret Cancer Centre, are using Zamplo to monitor QoL and toxicity monitoring in a clinical trial known as PROMPT - Palliative Radiation.